 - Others: WISIONS is open to creative ideas on how to expand the knowledge base and to strengthen capacities of practitioners as well as of other stakeholders

 SEPS Knowledge Exchange proposals must demonstrate a sound and coherent approach that is in accordance with the specific needs and expertise of the organisations involved.
-They must also fulfil the required criteria.

 Applicants are required to submit the following: